gpopesc/wireguard-module-synology/README.md

 >
 >cd wireguard-module-synology

- and run as root useer:
+ and run as root user:
 >sudo sh ./install_module.sh

 in case of eny errors check the screen or file log.txt